Spaghenutti/Spaghetorio/README.md

 - Intermediate science pack (16 variations like **computer** and **nuclear** science)
 - Advanced science pack (16 variations like **matter** and **uniformity** science)

-For the recipes unlocked during first tier there are no plans to change anything (except mabe change some ratios).
+For the recipes unlocked during first tier there are no plans to change anything (except maybe change some ratios).
 All recipes comming after allready exist, but might not be reachable through tech tree.

 I am currently cleaning up the second science tier in tech tree which is the longest and most complex phase in the development.
 I want to publish my mod now, because I need some help and gather feedback to tune in the balance.